 Co-founder Bode Miller discovered KeyHole by accident when a pair of skis he used for a race performed suspiciously well.
-Years after a championship on those skis, he got them back from the manufacturer, tore them apart, and found somewhat of a parallelogram-shaped cut out of the upper metal layer with a dampening plate glued onto it.
+Years after a championship on those skis, he got them back from the manufacturer, tore them apart, and found somewhat of a parallelogram-shaped cut out of the upper metal layer with a damping plate glued onto it.

 Peak Skis Products for This Season

 Versatility is the primary factor for this ski.
-The Peak 98 is designed to take on groomed snow and unpacked boot-deep off-trail snow.
-Two full sheets of metal around a wood core make it stable, while the revolutionary KeyHole tech provides maneuverability.Shop Peak 98 By Bode
+The Peak 98 by Bode is designed to take on groomed snow and unpacked, boot-deep, off-trail snow.
+Two full sheets of metal around a wood core make it stable, while KeyHole tech provides maneuverability.Shop Peak 98 By Bode

-The brand refers to this ski as the “Rocky Mountain Daily Driver” for its ability to take on deep resort days with the fat, rockered design.
+The brand calls the Peak 104 by Bode the “Rocky Mountain daily driver” for its ability to take on deep resort days with its fat, rockered design.
 No need to swap skis when all you’ve got to work with is hardpack, though, according to the brand.
 KeyHole is designed to keep you from washing out in the belly of the turn.Shop Peak 104 By Bode

-This ski is a lightweight hybrid designed to fit with your gear and accompany you on short tours and bootpacking adventures.
-The lighter design still incorporates KeyHole to ensure the best possible maneuverability inbounds and out.Shop Peak 98 By Dav
+The Peak 98 by Dav is a lightweight hybrid designed to fit with your gear and accompany you on short tours and bootpacking adventures.
+Its lighter design still incorporates KeyHole to ensure the best possible maneuverability inbounds and out.Shop Peak 98 By Dav

 Continued Innovation and Prioritizing Consumers

-One of the main things Peak Skis wants to do differently is to maintain a direct-to-consumer atmosphere.
-As Marc explains, “There’s this huge disconnect between the consumer and the manufacturer, and we’re trying to take away all of that middle stuff and be able to communicate directly to our customers.”
+One of the brand’s priorities is to maintain a direct, friendly relationship with its customers.
+As Haugen explained, “There’s this huge disconnect between the consumer and the manufacturer, and we’re trying to take away all of that middle stuff and be able to communicate directly to our customers.”